wrzlbrmft/dynlib-c/README.md

 ## Run

-The main executable expect its first argument to be library to load:
+The main executable expect its first argument to be the library to load:

 ```
 ./dynlib ./libfoo.so